 CATEGORY*: Endocrine disruptor

-USED IN: Plastics, cosmetics, fragrance in cosmetics and household cleaners
+FOUND IN: Plastics, cosmetics, fragrance in cosmetics and household cleaners

 THE GIST: Phthalates, pronounced THAL-ates, soften plastics and are known to disrupt the body’s hormones.
 A 2012 study found that women working in the automotive and food-canning industries have nearly a fivefold increase in risk for premenopausal breast cancer, likely because of their exposure to phthalates, BPA and flame-retardants.
 Phthalates have also been linked to birth defects, asthma, neurodevelopmental problems in newborns, fertility issues and obesity.
 Though phthalates are banned in children's toys, they can still be found in school supplies, cosmetics and personal care products such as nail polish and shampoo.